asdetycv1zzc/udp2raw-go/README.md

 ## Go rewrite

 This repository now contains a Go implementation (`cmd/udp2raw`) that mirrors the legacy CLI layout while relying on Go's standard networking, AES, and HMAC primitives.
-The Go version keeps the key/password derivation behavior from the original (PBKDF2 + HKDF) so that existing keys still work, but currently transports packets over UDP for all `--raw-mode` settings.
-FakeTCP/ICMP header simulation is planned but not yet implemented.
+The Go version keeps the key/password derivation behavior from the original (PBKDF2 + HKDF) so that existing keys still work.
+Raw modes are mapped as follows:

+* `--raw-mode udp`: UDP encapsulation (default)
+* `--raw-mode icmp`: ICMP echo encapsulation using raw ICMP sockets
+* `--raw-mode faketcp`/`easy-faketcp`: TCP-framed encapsulation (length-prefixed stream) to ease traversal of strict UDP/ICMP filters

 ### Build